CrunchyData/postgres-operator/docs/content/guides/tablespaces.md

 ## Enabling TablespaceVolumes in PGO v5

-In PGO v5, tablespace support is currently in `Alpha`.
+In PGO v5, tablespace support is currently feature-gated.
 If you want to use this experimental feature, you will need to enable the feature via the PGO `TablespaceVolumes` [feature gate](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/).